 The operational level consists of three standing Joint Force Commands (JFCs): one in Brunssum, The Netherlands, one in Naples, Italy and one in Norfolk, Virginia.
 All have to be prepared to plan, conduct and

 sustain NATO operations of different size and scope.
 Effectively, they need to be able to manage a major joint operation either from their static location or from a deployed headquarters when operating directly in a theatre of operation.
 In the latter case, the deployed headquarter is referred to as a Joint Task Force HQ or JTFHQ and should be able to operate for a period of up to one year.

 When deployed, a Joint Force Command is only charged to command one operation at a time.
 However, the elements of the Joint Force Command which have not deployed can provide support to other operations and missions.
 When a Joint Force Command is not deployed, it can assist ACO in dealing with other headquarters which are deployed in theatre for day-to-day matters and assist, for instance, with the training and preparation for future rotations.

-The two commands at this level are also responsible for engaging with key partners and regional organisations in order to support regional NATO HQ tasks and responsibilities, as directed by SACEUR.
+The commands at this level are also responsible for engaging with key partners and regional organisations in order to support regional NATO HQ tasks and responsibilities, as directed by SACEUR.
 Additionally, they support the reinforcement of cooperation with partners participating in NATO operations and help to prepare partner countries for NATO membership.